alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-fate-of-ahlul-fatrah.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The fate of Ahl Al-Fatrah"
 hijri: Safar 24, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah no. 6397-5"
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [ahl-fatrah]
-summary: "As for those whom Da'wah has not reached in an uncorrupted manner, they are left to the Will of Allah.
-The most authentic opinion of the scholars about them is that they are tested on the Day of Judgment; those who obey will enter Jannah, while those who disobey will enter Hellfire."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 6397-5
+summary: As for those whom Da'wah has not reached in an uncorrupted manner, they are left to the Will of Allah.
+The most authentic opinion of the scholars about them is that they are tested on the Day of Judgment; those who obey will enter Jannah, while those who disobey will enter Hellfire.
+title: The fate of Ahl Al-Fatrah
 ---

 Question: